 - Adaptational Badass: Original!Esmeralda was a docile Damsel in Distress.
 Disney!Esmeralda is an Action Girl and a Defiant Captive.

-- Adaptational Comic Relief: In the novel, Clopin is an extremely violent and roguish Anti-Hero.
+- Also in the novel, Clopin is an extremely violent and roguish cad who is an Anti-Hero at his best.
 Here, he's a colorful, over-the-top jester (outside of the Court of Miracles, at least).

 - Adaptational Villainy: Claude Frollo, while he becomes an Anti-Villain, is a much more sympathetic character in the original book.
 To begin with, he voluntarily takes in Quasimodo in the beginning instead of killing his mother and threatening to hurl him down a well.